telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## src/lib/logMsg/
-The log message library takes care of writing log lines to the log file, whose default location is `/tmp/contextBroker.log` which can be modified using the [CLI](../manuals/admin/cli.md) `-logDir`.
+The log message library takes care of writing log lines to the log file, whose default location is `/tmp/contextBroker.log` which can be modified using the [CLI parameter](../admin/cli.md) `-logDir`.
 The most important task, apart from helping in debugging the broker, are the transaction tags.

 See `lmTransactionStart()` et al in `logMsg.cpp/h`.
 About debugging the broker, see especially the trace levels (that are set using the `-t` CLI param),